svasista-ms/Windows-rust-driver-samples/README.md

 `cargo make`

 If build is successful, this will stamp the INF and create a CAT file placed with driver binary and INF in `Package` folder.
+A signed driver package, including a `WDRLocalTestCert.cer` file, will be generated at `target/<Cargo profile>/package`.
+If a specific target architecture was specified, the driver package will be generated at `target/<target architecture>/<Cargo profile>/package`

 ### Install